ridoybaidya2/Bank-Management-System/README.md

 # Bank-Management-System
-This is my first Git Repository
+This is my first Git Repository .
+Author - Ridoy Baidya